Image

 Eligibility:

-• Majoring in a science, technology, engineering, or math field, and has a suitable interest in obtaining research experience in environmental health sciences
+• Majoring in a science, technology, engineering, or math field, and has a suitable interest in obtaining research experience in environmental health sciences.

-• US Citizen or permanent resident
+• U.S. Citizens or permanent residents.

-Summer 2023 EHS-RISE Mentors:
+EHS-RISE Faculty Mentors:

 Paloma Beamer - Public Health